BackofenLab/B2_00_intro_to_classroom/README.md

 1. Make sure you have Python installed on your computer.
 You can download it from the [official Python website](https://www.python.org/downloads/).
 2. Install pytest by running the following command: `pip install pytest`
 3. Open a terminal or command prompt and navigate to the folder containing the `tests` folder.
-4. Run the following command to execute the tests: `pytest tests/test_exercise_sheet0.py`
+4. Run the following command to execute the tests: `pytest -rA tests/test_exercise_sheet0.py`
+5. If you are stuck with something you can always check the implementations in the tests/implementations.py

 ## Pushing Your Changes